octobanana/m8/README.md

 To install, run the install script.

 ## Usage
-Let's create a new macro that will output a c++ function that will output a c++ comment block with the authors name, timestamp, and version number.
+Let's create a new macro that will output a c++ comment block with the authors name, timestamp, version number and description.
 Create a new file called test.cc:
 ```cpp
 // test.cc